NeuralTrust/neuraltrust-helm-charts/README.md

 1. **Pod startup failures**: Check pod logs with `kubectl logs -n neuraltrust <pod-name>`
 2. **Database connection issues**: Verify ClickHouse is running with `kubectl get pods -n neuraltrust | grep clickhouse`
-3. **API key errors**: Ensure your OpenAI API key and HuggingFace token are correctly set
+3. **API key errors**: Ensure your OpenAI API key or Google API key are correctly set (at least one is required).
 4. **Ingress issues**: Check ingress status with `kubectl get ingress -n neuraltrust`
 5. **Certificate issues**: Verify certificates with `kubectl get certificates -n neuraltrust`
 6. **Control Plane connection issues**: Ensure your Data Plane API endpoint is accessible from the internet and the JWT token is correct